primeanetwork/primea-whitepaper/README.md

 We invite investors, developers, and forward-thinking users to join us on this revolutionary journey.
 Visit our website, join our waitlist, and engage with our community as we set new standards for the future of asset-backed digital finance.

-**Take the Next Step:**
+### Take the Next Step
 - Join our waitlist for early access.
 - Follow our updates on social media.
 - Explore our developer resources and contribute to the ecosystem.

 Primea Network is more than a platform—it’s a movement towards a secure, sustainable, and inclusive financial future.

----
+⋯

 ## 13. Appendices

 ### A. Technical Specifications
-- **Smart Contract Code & Architecture Diagrams:**
-  Detailed code snippets and flowcharts illustrating the smart contracts used for token issuance, asset backing, and redemption processes.
+- **Smart Contract Code & Architecture Diagrams:** Detailed code snippets and flowcharts illustrating the smart contracts used for token issuance, asset backing, and redemption processes.
 This includes diagrams of the hybrid exchange mechanism and the dual-token (GOLDPN & PRIM) workflow.
-- **Security Audit Reports:**
-  Summaries of third-party security audits that validate our smart contract integrity and overall system security.
+- **Security Audit Reports:** Summaries of third-party security audits that validate our smart contract integrity and overall system security.
-- **Integration Documentation:**
-  Information on API endpoints, SDKs, and developer tools that support the platform’s ecosystem.
+- **Integration Documentation:** Information on API endpoints, SDKs, and developer tools that support the platform’s ecosystem.

 ### B. Glossary
 - **Asset-Backed Token:** A digital token issued only when fully backed by tangible assets such as gold, stocks, fiat, or real estate.